BNB Chain vs. Ethereum: Differences explained

 DApps essentially serve as programs that look similar to other programs on the frontend, touting a user-friendly interface.
 However, their backends run on blockchains or other distributed ledger technology (DLT).
 Additionally, depending on the asset, coins or tokens built on blockchains can facilitate transactions and storage of value — free of third-party involvement.

-Is Binance Smart Chain better than Ethereum?
-Is Ethereum better than Binance Smart Chain?
+Is the BNB Smart Chain better than Ethereum?
+Is Ethereum better than BNB Smart Chain?
 Is the Ethereum blockchain safe?
 Is the BSC network safe?
 Learning more about both of these blockchains may help readers to develop their own opinions on the topic.

 Ethereum began as a concept paper by Vitalik Buterin in 2013 and came to life as an independent blockchain in 2015.
 The Ethereum blockchain grew substantially in the years following its launch, earning significant dominance as a blockchain for building.
 The Ethereum blockchain includes smart contract capabilities, which makes the construction of DApps possible.

-Ethereum and Binance Smart Chain have multiple differences at a glance.
+Ethereum and the BNB Smart Chain have multiple differences at a glance.
 One such difference, as pointed out above, is their histories.
-Ethereum became functional in 2015, while Binance Smart Chain took off from its starting blocks (pun intended) in 2020.
+Ethereum became functional in 2015, while the BNB Smart Chain took off from its starting blocks (pun intended) in 2022.

 Since Ethereum has been around longer, it is a more time-tested solution, which could potentially give builders greater confidence in the Ethereum blockchain.
-In contrast, though, Ethereum was built using older technology and began changing its framework with the transition to Ethereum 2.0 (more on that in the section below).
+In contrast, though, Ethereum was built using older technology and began changing its framework with the transition to a consensus layer (more on that in the section below).

 Alternatively, the Ethereum blockchain has countless miners running its proof-of-work (PoW) blockchain.
 When the network shifts over to a proof-of-stake (PoS) consensus algorithm, stakers holding a certain minimum amount of ETH will run the blockchain.

 A key difference is the point of asset requirements for becoming a validator.
-Becoming a validator for Ethereum 2.0 (Ethereum’s PoS blockchain, which is currently in transition from Ethereum’s PoW blockchain) requires staking 32 ETH, among other technical specifications.
+Becoming a validator for the Ethereum consensus layer or Eth2 (Ethereum’s PoS blockchain, which is currently in transition from Ethereum’s PoW blockchain) requires staking 32 ETH, among other technical specifications.
 ETH holders can also pool their ETH with others to meet the minimum requirement, collectively becoming validators that way.

 Binance is a large company in the crypto industry that has multiple products associated with its name.
 Is BSC controlled by Binance?
 Anyone holding enough BNB to compete for a top spot among the BSC validator list can help run the network, so Binance does not seem to control the blockchain directly, although BSC is technically part of Binance’s ecosystem.